USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ![CoST Installation](images/CoST_Installation.png){#fig:cost_installation}

-After the server installer completes, go to the directory containing the EMF client application; this was specified in the Install_EMF.bat file via the `EMF_CLIENT_DIRECTORY` variable.
+After the server installer completes, go to the directory containing the EMF client application; this was specified in the Install_EMF.bat file via the `EMF_CLIENT_DIRECTORY` variable (the default location is C:\Users\Public\EMF).
 Edit the EMFClient.bat batch file to match your computer's settings:

 ```
 set EMF_HOME=C:\Users\Public\EMF
-set JAVA_EXE=C:\Program Files\Java\jre1.8.0\_51\bin\java
+set JAVA_EXE=C:\Program Files\Java\jre1.8.0_161\bin\java
 ```

 * `EMF_HOME` sets the location of EMF client application (set to be the same as `EMF_CLIENT_DIRECTORY` from the server installer above)
-* `JAVA_EXE` sets the location of Java runtime application (note that the directory is C:\Program Files\Java\jre1.8.0\_51\bin and java is the Java runtime application)
+* `JAVA_EXE` sets the location of Java runtime application (note that the directory is C:\Program Files\Java\jre1.8.0\_161\bin and java is the Java runtime application)

 Save and exit from the file `EMFClient.bat`.

 <a id=RunningCost2></a>
->>>>>>> parent of 376088f...
-The method I used to put the images inline used html div tag, that doesn't allow the images to be visible in the browser in markdown.

 ## Running CoST and Logging into the EMF Server

 The CoST application can now be run by going to the EMF client directory and locating the `EMFClient.bat` file.
-Double click this file, and you will then be prompted to log in to the system.
-If the configuration was specified properly and the server is running, you should the following window.
+Double click this file to start the EMF client.
+If Windows Defender prevents the app from starting, click the "More info" link, confirm the app listed is EMFClient.bat, then click "Run anyway".
+If the configuration was specified properly and the server is running, you should see the following window.

 <a id=login_emf></a>

 ![Login to the Emissions Modeling Framework Window](images/Login_to_the_Emissions_Modeling_Framework_Window.png){#fig:login_emf}

-If you have never used the EMF before, click the `**`Register New User`**` button.
+If you have never used the EMF before, click the `Register New User` button.
 You will then see the following window:

 <a id=register_new_user></a>